open-sdg/open-sdg/docs/metadata-file-formats.md

 - Excel (.xlsx)
 - CSV (.csv)

+## Naming your metadata files
+When naming your metadata files, you should follow a set naming convention - indicator code separated with dashes followed by the file extension.
+For example:
+- 1-1-1.md
+- 1-1-1.xlsx
+- 1-1-1.csv

 ## Markdown

-By default, Metadata in the data starter repository is in Markdown format and the Markdown files should be maintained in the way as described on the [Metadata format page](./metadata-format.md)
+By default, Metadata in the data starter repository are Markdown files which contain YAML and Markdown.
+These files should be maintained in the way as described on the [Metadata format page](./metadata-format.md)

 ## Excel and CSV